jxhnkndl/bus-call/README.md

 Taking a rock band on tour is no small venture.
 Between hiring and managing tour crew, coordinating travel and concert details for dozens of shows at a time, and keeping everyone in sync when information changes, it's easy for artists and tour managers to get overwhelmed by the task of keeping the buses running on time.

 That’s the point of **Bus Call** - it remembers the details so that you don’t have to.
 Created as a mobile-first web application, Bus Call is designed specifically for touring musicians and crew.
-Users can create and view tour dates, add and edit venue and show details, create virtual day sheets and stage schedules, and more.
-Users can view all of their schedule performances as an agency style tour routing or view individual concerts to access details.
+Users can create and view tour dates, add and edit venue and show details, create virtual day sheets and stage schedules, log closing numbers, generate performance metrics, and more.
+Users can view all of their schedule performances as an agency style tour routing or view individual concerts to access details, schedules, and closing numbers.
 Rather than trying to distribute information through unstructured group texts, email chains, creating and recreating bulky PDF documents or physical tour books, or word of mouth, simply update gig details in the database and the changes will be immediately available to everyone else on your team.

 You play the shows.
 We'll handle the details.
 Get started today to make sure no one on in your tour family ever misses bus call again.